 What has Move & Improve achieved until now?
-Over 2,800 children have been enrolled in the programme, more than half of them girls.
-53% have illiterate parents and 99% belong to the lowest and most marginalised castes or are Muslims (who face widespread discrimination).
+Over 3,400 children have been enrolled in the programme, more than half of them girls.
+51% have illiterate parents and 99% belong to the lowest and most marginalised castes or are Muslims (who face widespread discrimination).
 65% are from landless families and 33% have parents who are small/marginal farmers.
-Only 1% of the children have dropped out of the programme and 812 children are already enrolled in their first or second year of formal education.
+Only 1% of the children have dropped out of the programme and 1,573 children are already enrolled in their first, second or third year of formal education.
 An assessment looking at the milestones children have reached showed that on average, they are doing well in terms of their cognitive, physical and social-emotional development.